dragome/dragome-sdk/doc/crud-grid-example.md

 ```

 ###Filter section
 First section we are constructing is filter panel.
-Textfield is binded to "**filter**" property of **crudGrid** instance using **toProperty** method, we've previously chosen **VisualTextField** component to represent this value in view.
+A Textfield is binded to *filter* property of *crudGrid* instance using **toProperty** method, we've previously chosen *VisualTextField* component to represent this value in view.
-In "**remove-filter**" case we also add a condition to make it disable when desired expression is satisfied.
-For cleaning purposes we attached a click listener to set filter string to empty value.
+In "**remove-filter**" case we also add a condition to make it disable when a expression is satisfied.
+For cleaning purposes we attached a click listener to set filter string to empty value, so due two-way data binding filter will be cleaned by clicking this button and automatically *filter* component (the textfield) will be refreshed with this new value.

 Source code
 ``` Java